pedrofialho/next-starter/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Configuration

+The linter/formatter configuration is pretty great out of the box, but if needed it can be tailored to your needs with these configuration files:

+- `.editorconfig` - Customize core editor options like charset, EOL, indent type/size, etc. View [EditorConfig Properties](https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties) for more info;
+- `.prettier.config.cjs` - Customize advanced formatting rules.
+View [Prettier Docs](https://prettier.io/docs/en/index.html) for more info.
+- `.eslintrc.cjs` - Customize static analysis rules.
+View [ESLint Rules](https://eslint.org/docs/rules/) for more info.

 ## Learn More